Ultracoherent self-assembled diamond nanomechanics reveals superfluid dynamics: Projection of high-aspect-ratio performances and applications in gravitational physics

 where $G$ is the gravitational constant, $m$ is the mass of the oscillator, $L$ is the resonator length, $d$ is the separation gap between the two, $\Omega_m$ is the mechanical frequency, and $\Omega_G = \sqrt{\pi G \rho} = \SI{8.6e-4}{Hz}$ is a gravitational material constant.

-Since these are low frequency oscillators, it is useful to define environment bath frequency at unity phonon occupation $\Omega_T = k_BT/\hbar$.
-In the case where quantum signal can be transferred from one mechanical oscillator to the other, and the channel is not entanglement-breaking, then gravity must have a quantum nature (model independent).
-Mapping the system to a quantum thermal attenuator channel, the criteria for reaching this threshold is quantified as $\Omega_G^2/\Gamma_m\Omega_T\geq 1$, and equivalently the threshold for oscillator quality factor $Q\geq \Omega_m \Omega_T/\Omega_G^2$.
+Since these are low-frequency oscillators, it is useful to define the environment bath frequency at unity phonon occupation $\Omega_T = k_BT/\hbar$.
+In the case where a quantum signal can be transferred from one mechanical oscillator to the other, and the channel is not entanglement-breaking, then gravity must have a quantum nature (model independent).
+Mapping the system to a quantum thermal attenuator channel, the criteria for reaching this threshold are quantified as $\Omega_G^2/\Gamma_m\Omega_T\geq 1$, and equivalently the threshold for oscillator quality factor $Q\geq \Omega_m \Omega_T/\Omega_G^2$.

 For soft-clamped resonators, the intrinsic quality factor needed to reach this regime scales as $Q_\mathrm{int}\propto h^2/L^3$, again favoring high aspect ratios.
-This quantum gravity threshold is highlighted as the patched region in Fig.~\ref{fig:SI_Fig6}.
+This gravitational quantum test threshold is highlighted as the patched region in Fig.~\ref{fig:SI_Fig6}, assuming a 1-mg mass-loaded resonator.

 We note that these projections are conservative.
 Cryogenic platforms based on nuclear demagnetization have demonstrated temperatures below \SI{100}{\micro\kelvin}~\cite{Yan21}, and further improvements—such as mass-loading in soft-clamped geometries—are expected to substantially lower the quality factor thresholds for both ultra-light dark matter detection and quantum gravity tests.
+Note that our current system parameters demonstrated in this manuscript are about $10^{-10}$ away from the threshold, and to our knowledge, one of the closest value to date~\cite{Bose25}, with the other system types such as the delocalized nanoparticles~\cite{Hofer23,Steiner25} and atom interferometers~\cite{Kovachy2015} well below $10^{-10}$.
+We emphasize that these are soft estimates and depend on the assumptions of the implementation of Faraday shielding for different types of systems.

+Lastly, we discuss the application in resolving the quantum-classical boundary problem, which requires additional mass loading to reach the required sensitivity target.
+The continuous spontaneous localization (CSL) model~\cite{Ghirardi90} modifies Schrödinger dynamics by adding a universal, stochastic localization with rate $\lambda\sim 10^{-16}\,\mathrm{s^{-1}}$ and length scale $r_C\sim10^{-7}\,\mathrm{m}$ (the GRW point~\cite{Ghirardi86}).
+This is chosen so that microscopic systems behave essentially like ordinary quantum mechanical systems, whereas macroscopic superpositions collapse extremely fast, to resolve the measurement problem.
+Note that other parameterization choices also exist~\cite{Schrinski23}.